hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

 ### Todos Release 1
  - [x] feature: upgrade audio service to the `just_audio` package
  - [x] bug: to fix, reset the queue except for current talk when changing between shuffle and chronological
- - [-] bug: when pressing back while listening beyond 30 seconds of a talk, make it go to the beginning of the talk.
+ - [x] bug: when pressing back while listening beyond 30 seconds of a talk, make it go to the beginning of the talk.
 (Works for phone screen but not headphones)
  - [x] bug: disable landscape mode
  - [x] bug: fix android app icon from being too big
  - [x] bug: the seek bar in the notifications isn't not updating sometimes